Banyan Drive: Development on Banyan Drive

 Some hotels and apartment buildings have recently faced financial problems and closures.

 The Banyan Drive Redevelopment Agency has proposed new parks, a new cruise ship port, new commercial activity, and a new hotel.
 A bike trail connecting Banyan Drive to downtown Hilo has been built.
 Funds at the state and county level are being sought for redevelopment.
+Uncle Billy's one of the oldest hotels has been demolished and the site cleared for new development.